 by Jim Turner, The News Service of Florida

-Under Bradley’s bill, the state would bond $100 million a year through money voters approved for land preservation in 2014.
+Negron wants to fund the project by bonding $100 million a year through money voters approved for land preservation in 2014.
 The federal government would have to approve half the money for the project.

 The South Florida Water Management District — now headed by Pete Antonacci, who formerly served as Scott’s general counsel — voted in 2015 to terminate an option to buy 46,800 acres under the 2010 deal, with board members rejecting calls that the U.S. Sugar land was the only solution to cleaning South Florida waters.